-Snyk is a cloud native application security platform and as such, we place the utmost importance on data security.
+Snyk is a developer security platform and as such, we place the utmost importance on data security.
 Fully understanding your privacy and security needs, the goal of this document is to provide you with transparency as to how and what data is accessed, transferred, and stored by Snyk.

 The data handled by Snyk will vary depending on the product you are using, how you are integrating with Snyk, and your Snyk deployment.
 Because Snyk is a fast moving product, the types of data accessed and stored might change with the introduction of a new capability or changes to an existing capability.

 Snyk leverages the latest software development practices and technologies to provide customers with the flexibility to use Snyk’s developer security platform in the manner that best suits the needs of their business.

 Snyk’s cloud-first deployment options offer ease of use and scalability while also providing the required level of data protection with multi and single tenancy supported in the US and EU (additional regions will be supported in the future).

 Multi-Tenant SaaS: The simplest, most common and most cost-effective way to use Snyk’s developer security platform

 Single-Tenant SaaS: Private Cloud - An isolated and fully managed instance of the Snyk developer security platform on AWS.

 Snyk Broker: A client service that is installed on your private infrastructure, acting as a proxy between the Snyk developer security platform (multi or single tenant) and your on-premise codebase.
 The Snyk Broker securely handles inbound and outbound connections, encrypting data during transit, and deliberately controlling the access Snyk has to your data.
 Sensitive credentials stay behind your firewall.

 Be sure to reach out to your Snyk contact to find out more details on how these different options can be leveraged to meet your needs.